On the Borodin--Kostochka conjecture for graphs with large maximum degree: Structure of a minimal counterexample to Theorem

-\begin{lemma} If $G$ is a minimal counterexample to Theorem~\ref{main} and $H$ is a subgraph of $G$ with at most $\Delta+c,c\ge6$ vertices such that every vertex of $H$ has at least $4/5\Delta$ neighbors in $H$ then $H$ is either a clique or consists of a clique $C_{H}$ with less than $\Delta-1$ vertices and a vertex $v_{H}$. \end{lemma}
+We shall use the following consequence repeatedly: every proper induced subgraph of $G$ is $(\Delta-1)$-colorable.
+Indeed, if such a subgraph has maximum degree at most $\Delta-1$, this follows from Brooks' theorem; otherwise it has maximum degree $\Delta$ and is smaller than $G$, so it is $(\Delta-1)$-colorable by the minimality of $G$.

-\begin{proof} Consider a minimal counterexample $G$ to Theorem~\ref{main}, and a set $H$ with at most $\Delta$ vertices which induces a graph of minimum degree $4/5\Delta$.
-By our degree condition, for each pair $\{x, y\}$ of vertices of $H$, there must be at least $2\Delta/5$ vertices in the set $S_{x,y}=N(x) \cap N(y) \cap H$.
+We next establish a dense global structure for a minimal counterexample.
+The following lemma is the key structural input in the paper: it shows that every sufficiently dense induced subgraph of bounded size is forced to be either a clique or a clique together with one extra vertex.
+Later, this will allow us to partition the whole graph into large clique-like pieces and a sparse remainder. \begin{lemma} Let $G$ be a minimal counterexample to Theorem~\ref{main}, and let $H$ be an induced subgraph of $G$ with at most $\Delta+c$ vertices, where $6\le c\le \Delta/10$.
+Suppose that every vertex of $H$ has at least $4\Delta/5$ neighbors in $H$.
+Then $H$ is either a clique, or consists of a clique $C_H$ with fewer than $\Delta-1$ vertices together with a vertex $v_H$. \end{lemma} \begin{proof}[\bf Proof] For each pair $\{x,y\}\subseteq V(H)$, let $S_{x,y}=N_H(x)\cap N_H(y)$.
+Since $d_H(x),d_H(y)\ge 4\Delta/5$ and $|H|\le \Delta+c$, we have